Family and Consumer Sciences Education: BS, BA

-The department works closely with the Nutrition, Dietetics, and Foods Sciences Department, Interior Design Program, and Family, Consumer, and Human Development Department to ensure that students receive a broad and well-rounded education.
+The department works closely with the Nutrition, Dietetics, and Foods Sciences Department, Interior Design Program, Human Development and Family Studies Department, and the Secondary Education Department, to ensure that students receive a broad and well-rounded education.
 This major also provides undergraduate preparation for the Utah Extension service.

 In order to obtain a secondary teaching license for grades 6-12, students must complete the 35-credit Secondary Teacher Education Program (STEP), which includes one semester of student teaching in a public school.
-This program is administered by USU’s School of Teacher Education and Leadership (TEAL) within the Emma Eccles Jones College of Education and Human Services.
-Student must apply to the School of TEAL the semester before taking STEP courses.
-This is usually the fall of their junior year.
-Students learn subject content through the School of Applied Sciences, Technology, and Education and spend the last year or two studying education techniques through the STEP program.
+This program is administered by USU's School of Teacher Education and Leadership (TEAL) within the Emma Eccles Jones College of Education and Human Services.
+These courses are taught in addition to the subject content taught through the School of Applied Sciences, Technology, and Education.

 Students in the family and consumer sciences education program do not need to have a minor because the program provides students with knowledge in several subject areas, therefore, expanding their career options.